DOB/DOD: June 10, 1918 (Waterbury, CT) – June 22, 2009 (Norwalk, CT); 91 years old

 A Prisoner, Family Here Learns Seeing Picture At Palace Theatre

 On January 11, Mrs. Norma Maestro of 2 Hanford Place received a telegram from the War Department that her husband, Private First Class Arthur Maestro, had been reported missing in action in Germany since December 21.
-Imagine her surprise and joyfulness when on Sunday she, accompanied by the soldier’s sister and parents, saw her husband on the Palace Theater screen in the Red Cross film “Seeing Them Through,” as a prisoner of war.
+Imagine her surprise and joyfulness when on Sunday she, accompanied by the soldier’s sister and parents, saw her husband on the Palace Theater screen in the Red Cross film “Seeing Them Through” as a prisoner of war.
 It is generally known that the next of kin isn’t notified that their relative is a prisoner for approximately four months.
-Mrs. Maestro identified herself to Murray Howard, manager of the Palace, who took her to the projection room and gave her the part of the film which shows her husband.
+Mrs. Maestro identified herself to Murray Howard, manager of the Palace, who took her to the projection room and gave her the part of the film that shows her husband.
 This makes the second time a local soldier has been recognized in a film at the Palace Theater.
 The first time was last April when Mrs. Jack Metelits recognized her son, Lieutenant Leonard Metelits, United States Marine Corps, in a technicolor documentary showing a Marine task force making a landing on an island in the Pacific.
 Private First Class Maestro, who is a son of Mr. and Mrs. Joseph Maestro of 227 Ely Avenue, went into the service on January 24, 1944, training with the infantry at Camp Wheeler, Georgia.
 He was also stationed at Fort George Meade, Maryland, and Camp Atterbury, Indiana, before he was sent overseas in October.
 Before he went into the service, he was with the Segal Lock Company.

 From The Norwalk Hour April 24, 1945

-Private First Class Arthur Maestro, was recognized by his wife, Mrs. Norma Devine Maestro of 2 Hanford Place as a prisoner of war in Germany when she saw a Red Cross newsreel at a local theater on February 28, although she had on January 11 received a War Department notice telling that he was missing in action, is listed as a prisoner of war in the Official OWI report released this week.
+Private First Class Arthur Maestro was recognized by his wife, Mrs. Norma Devine Maestro of 2 Hanford Place, as a prisoner of war in Germany when she saw a Red Cross newsreel at a local theater on February 28, although she had on January 11 received a War Department notice telling that he was missing in action, is listed as a prisoner of war in the Official OWI report released this week.
 Private First Class Maestro, son of Mr. and Mrs. Joseph Maestro of 227 Ely Avenue, went into the service on January 24, 1944.
 In civilian life, he was with the Segal Lock Company.

 From The Norwalk Hour June 23, 2009